KennyPeanuts/boondoggle/revisions/revision_analysis/code/climate_change_range_analysis.md

 * temp.SOD.areal.incr is a vector of the predicted areal SOD (mmol O2/m2/d) for the epilimnion over the 1 - 7 deg C range of temp increases

 * temp.SOD,incr is a vector of the epi SOD (mmol O2/d) for the whole epilimnion

+* Kd.DOC.intercept is the intercept of the Kd by DOC linerar model for the 2008 survey

+* Kd.DOC.slope is the intercept of the Kd by DOC linear model for the 2008 survey

+* Kd.high is a vector of the estimated Kd values in GTH 91 across a 1 -7 degr warming for the increase in DOC from the high Keller et al 2008 estimate

+* Kd.low is a vector of the estimated Kd values in GTH 91 across a 1 -7 degr warming for the increase in DOC from the low Keller et al 2008 estimate